zhangyuanwei/node-siri/README.md

 ### Setup

 1. Run `sudo node install.js`
-1. Browse to http://guzzoni.apple.com from your iDevice.
+1. Browse to http://guzzoni.apple.com from your iDevice (in Safari!)
 1. Install the certificate from the link provided on the webpage.
 1. Reload the webpage.
 1. If everything is green, end the `install.js` process.
-1. Copy `config.json.sample` to `config.json` and edit appropriately.
 1. Run `sudo node examples/en-US/hello.js`
 1. Activate Siri and say "Hello".

 Siri should respond with "*Siri Proxy says 'Hello!'*"

-#### Configuration

-Configuration can come either from the command line or your `config.json` file.

-While it is recommended to keep your configuration in the file, you may wish you temporarily change some settings while testing.
-To do so, add the argument(s) on the command line.

-    sudo node examples/hello.js --debug 1 --locale zh

 ## Example